marteinn/Vaja-Lang/docs/LANGUAGE.md

 - No OOP or inheritance
 - No self/this
-- (Not implemented) Variables cannot be re-assigned
+- Variables cannot be re-assigned
 - (Not implemented) If statements must have a else